 TV SHOW ON CMN TV

-Our weekly half-hour TV program is recorded at CMN TV, one of the largest public access television organizations in Michigan.
+Before COVID, our weekly half-hour TV program was recorded at CMN TV, one of the largest public access television organizations in Michigan.
 CMN TV reaches 11 cities in southeastern Oakland County with a subscriber base of nearly 140,000 households for homes with access to Channel 18 on Comcast and WOW!
-We then upload the episode on YouTube and social media and write a blog post about the subject, reaching additional thousands of people.
+We then uploaded the episodes on YouTube and social media and write a blog post about the subject, reaching additional thousands of people.

-Guests on the show are writers, filmmakers, artists, health practitioners, entrepreneurs, humanitarians, and others who are doing wonderful work in the world to help make it a better place to live in.
+Guests in the past have included writers, filmmakers, artists, health practitioners, entrepreneurs, humanitarians, and others who are doing wonderful work in the world to help make it a better place to live in.
 We explore topics about creativity, spirituality, health, and cultural diversity.
-To date, we’ve interviewed over a 100 guests.
+To date, we’ve interviewed over a 150 guests.